NREL/pywtk/README.md

 ```
 * Retrieval of met data for multiple sites within a Well Known Text shape descriptor for specified attributes and timespan
 * Retrieval of met data for a single site for specified attributes and timespan
+* Retrieval of forecast data for multiple sites within a Well Known Text shape descriptor for specified attributes and timespan
 * Retrieval of forecast data for a single site for specified attributes and timespan

 ## Well Known Text descriptors